Battle of Donbas (2022): Prior operations

-In February 2022, mass evacuations and general mobilization began in the DPR and LPR quasi-states following aggravations along the "line of contact", the front line which had more or less remained static since 2014.
-On 21 February 2022, Russia officially recognized the DPR and LPR as sovereign states.
+In February 2022, mass evacuations and general mobilisation began in the DPR and LPR quasi-states following aggravations along the "line of contact", the front line which had more or less remained static since 2014.
+On 21 February 2022, Russia officially recognised the DPR and LPR as sovereign states.

 On 24 February 2022, the Russian Armed Forces and the DPR and LPR launched a full-scale invasion of Ukrainian territory across numerous fronts, including in the Donbas.
 North of the Donbas, Russian and loyalist forces began fighting in the battle of Kharkiv, as well as numerous other smaller battles aimed at capturing key Ukrainian cities and towns.
 In southern Donbas, the siege of Mariupol began, which would eventually kill over 25,000 civilians and destroy 95% of the city.

 On 25 March, Russian officials declared that the first phase of their military operation in Ukraine was complete, announcing that its main objectives had "generally been accomplished."
 Sergei Rudskoi, head of the Main Operational Directorate of the General Staff of the Russian Armed Forces, claimed that the combat potential of the Ukrainian Armed Forces had been "considerably reduced," which would make it possible for Russian forces to focus their efforts on their main goal, the "liberation" of the Donbas region.
 A diplomatic official in Moscow described the announcement to Reuters as a "face-saving move," arguing that Russia had launched the war with much more ambitious aims than just the Donbas.

 On 29 March 2022, Russian officials declared that they intended to scale back their military operations in the region around the capital city of Kyiv.
 This effectively ended Russian operations in northern Ukraine.
-Russian military officials declared that the Ukrainian Navy and Air Force had been neutralized.
+Russian military officials declared that the Ukrainian Navy and Air Force had been neutralised.
 They also stated that the DPR and LPR controlled 54% and 93% of Donetsk and Luhansk Oblasts, respectively.
 The tactical withdrawal of Russian forces from the north was completed by 6 April 2022.

 Russian forces captured Izium, a strategic city in eastern Kharkiv Oblast, on 1 April.
 After taking Izium, Russian troops then advanced south towards Kamianka, Izium Raion, which lies on the road to the strategically positioned city of Sloviansk.
 On 6 April, an Izium government official told CNN that intercepted radio communications revealed Russian plans "to capture the Donetsk region from the north".
 The Institute for the Study of War (ISW) predicted that "efforts by Russian forces advancing south from Izium to capture Sloviansk" would become "the next pivotal battle of the war in Ukraine", with the 1st Guards Tank Army having been redeployed to this direction from the Kharkiv and Sumy fronts.